 In addition to your larger questions about life, you may have smaller questions about Philosophical Counseling and working with me.
 Below are some of the most frequently asked questions.
-If you have further questions or concerns, please do not hesitate to contact me.
+If you have further questions or concerns, please contact me.

 How long does Philosophical Counseling last?

-A counseling session is one hour in length, and we can do one or multiple sessions.
+A counseling session is one hour in length, with one or multiple sessions.
 You can decide upon a set number upfront (e.g. 3 or 5) or determine the right number as we proceed.
 Even a single session can be valuable.
-For longer-term engagements, we will periodically reassess whether continued counseling makes sense.
+For longer-term engagements, we will periodically reassess the goal of continuing counseling.

 How is Philosophical Counseling different than psychotherapy?

-Psychotherapy is provided by an individual with training and licensure in psychological counseling.
-It may touch upon philosophical questions, but often the focus is on individual experiences and emotions, stopping short of sustained philosophical exploration of universal issues.
+Psychotherapy is provided by someone with training and licensure in psychological counseling.
+It may touch upon philosophical questions, but often the focus is on individual experiences and emotions, stopping short of philosophical exploration of more universal issues.
 Psychotherapy may help address mental health problems.

 Can Philosophical Counseling treat mental illness or substance abuse disorders?

 No. Persons experiencing mental illness or substance abuse disorders should seek appropriate medical attention.
-Philosophical Counseling can help explore broader questions and issues around the sources of distress (in addition to exploring whatever else matters).
+Philosophical Counseling can help explore broader issues around this distress (and explore whatever else matters).

 Is Philosophical Counseling a form of pastoral care/counseling?